The threshold values for sediment and imposex in this core indicator are not yet commonly agreed.

 Some concern over TBT in fish for human consumption exists, EFSA set a group TDI of 0.25 μg/kg for TBT, DBT, TPT and dioktyltin (DOT) (EFSA, 2004), noting that also pesticides, plastic additives and food contact substances can contain organotin, an integrated risk assessment is therefore needed to take into account all of these sources.
 Based on the fish intake and concentration levels in fish, it was not expected TDI in general to be exceeded, except perhaps for consumption of fish caught in harbour areas or other very polluted sites.

 D8C1 Within coastal and territorial and beyond territorial waters, the concentration of contaminants do not exceed the threshold values.

-D9C1 The level of contaminants in edible tissues (muscle, liver, roe, flesh or other soft parts, as appropriate) of seafood (including fish, crustaceans, molluscs, echinoderms, seaweed and other marine plants) caught or harvested in the wild (excluding fin-fish from mariculture) does not exceed the threshold values
+D9C1 The level of contaminants in edible tissues (muscle, liver, roe, flesh or other soft parts, as appropriate) of seafood (including fish, crustaceans, molluscs, echinoderms, seaweed and other marine plants) caught or harvested in the wild (excluding fin-fish from mariculture) does not exceed the threshold values.

-HELCOM (2017) TBT and imposex.
+HELCOM (2018) TBT and imposex.
 HELCOM core indicator report.
 Online.
 [Date Viewed], [Web link].